sampie777/obs-scene-que/README.md

 OBS Scene Queue will not attempt to reconnect immediately, but during a continuous interval of 3 seconds (as specified in the properties).

 > If you want to start OBS Scene Queue in 'offline' mode, thus without trying to connect to OBS: use the `--offline` command line argument like so: `java -jar obs-scene-queue.jar --offline`.
+See 'Hidden features' below.

 #### Themes
 An application theme can be set in Application menu -> Settings.
 Currently, only Light theme is available and Dark theme is experimental.
 You can develop your own theme by extending the BaseTheme class and creating a pull request to the `develop` branch.